CZ-NIC/knot/doc/reference.rst

 sent messages.
 This limit is per one UDP worker.

 ..
 NOTE::
+   Temporarily, more memory can be occupied by the buffers until some connections are cleared to free some memory and enforce the limit.

    Set low if little memory is available (together with :ref:`server_quic-max-clients` since QUIC connections are memory-heavy).
 Set to high value if outgoing zone transfers of big zone over QUIC are expected.